WannaFIy/mask_AD/README.md

 </p>

 # Getting Started
-* [blur.py](blur.py) Is the easiest way to start.
-It shows an example of using a model pre-trained on MS COCO to segment objects in your own images.
+* [blur.py](blur.py) Using a model pre-trained on custom dataset to segment and blur objects in your own images or video.
-It includes code to run object detection and instance segmentation on arbitrary images or video.

 # Step by Step Detection